reddxae/unrestrict/README_en.md

 # [Amnezia](https://github.com/amnezia-vpn)
 1. Download the [AmneziaVPN](https://amnezia.org/en/downloads) client on your PC (the site is inaccessible in Russia).
 Launch it and select **Set up your own server** → **I have connection data** → enter the `Server IP address:port for SSH authorization` *(e.g., 134.43.57.54:43842)*, login as root, and enter the server password.
 If you're using SSH key authentication, paste the contents of the private key file into the password input field (including the lines `-----BEGIN OPENSSH PRIVATE KEY-----` and `-----END OPENSSH PRIVATE KEY-----`).
 A progress bar will appear on the screen, wait a while.
 2. A window for selecting pre-installed profiles will open.
 Scroll down and select **Choose protocol manually.**
 3. Select AmneziaWG, and specify the port you previously added for this protocol.
 Wait for the installation to finish.
 4. After installing the first protocol, you will land on the main page of the AmneziaVPN client.
 Click the settings icon → Servers → select your server (Server 1).
 Here you can rename it.
 In the Protocols section, find OpenVPN over Cloak and click the download button next to it.
 Specify the port that you previously added for this protocol.
 Wait for the installation to complete.

 You can also change the site that the traffic will mask as.
 Go to the OpenVPN over Cloak section → Cloak → enter the desired domain in the "Mask traffic as" field (located outside Russia but accessible in Russia).

 5. To share access to your VPN based on Amnezia to another device, click the **Share** button at the bottom and add users for each protocol separately.
 The AmneziaWG protocol can be imported via QR code.
 If you're lucky, OpenVPN over Cloak can be imported too.
 Otherwise, on the page with a constantly changing QR code (which cause scan to fail and there's no hurry to fix this bug) click "Share" and save the config file, then import it on another device.
 You can manage users in the Share → Users section.
-You can share "full access to the server" (i.e., manage protocols, users, etc., on another device) through the additional menu (three dots) in the same Share section.
+You also can share "full access to the server" (i.e., manage protocols, users, etc., on another device) through the additional menu (three dots) in the same Share section.

 # MTProto
 I recommend using [mtg](https://github.com/9seconds/mtg) to set up personal MTProto.